Foto van twee orthodoxe religieuze posters

 Scholarship has largely ignored these texts, because they are too popular or too modern for scholars of the written religious traditions, and too textual for social scientists working on these transnational communities.
 However, they make up a crucial source for the study of these communities’ European integration, especially as to the hybrid character of many of these traditions.

-The project takes these textual practices as its main source to understand how Oriental Christians inscribe themselves in European societies and so contribute to the transformation of their own transnational churches as well as to that of Orthodoxy worldwide.
+The project took these textual practices as its main source to understand how Oriental Christians inscribe themselves in European societies and so contribute to the transformation of their own transnational churches as well as to that of Orthodoxy worldwide.

 Funding